A Framework for Non-Gaussian Functional Integrals with Applications to Quantum Field Theory and Number Theory: Introduction

-The right-hand side of (\ref{definition}) is clearly well-defined once a choice of Haar measure $\nu(G_\lambda)$ is made.
-So the definition will be meaningful if the set of continuous homomorphisms $\Lambda$ can be quantified.
+The right-hand side of (\ref{definition}) is clearly well defined once a choice of Haar measure $\nu(G_\lambda)$ is made.
+So the definition will be meaningful if the set of surjective homomorphisms $\Lambda$ and integrable $\mathrm{F}\in\mathbf{F}(g)$ can be quantified.
 In the sequel we will give some examples of well-known embodiments of $\Lambda$, and we will see that $\mathrm{int}_\Lambda$ is really nothing more than a shorthand notation for the two observations discussed above.

 Nevertheless, the shorthand $\mathrm{int}_\Lambda$ has value.
-First, it serves as a vehicle to transfer algebraic structure between $\mathfrak{B}$ and locally compact neighborhoods in $\mathbf{F}(G)$.
+First, it serves as a vehicle to transfer algebraic structure between $\mathfrak{B}$ and $\mathbf{F}(G)$.
 Second, it simultaneously incorporates both measure-theoretic and Fourier-duality approaches.
-And third, it begs for the introduction of non-Gaussian integrators that have useful potential.
+And third, it begs for the introduction of non-Gaussian integrators that have practical potential.